Corporate Liability For Employees’ Negligent Driving

 • The negligent driver was driving for a purpose that would in some way benefit the employer.

-Examples of a detour: If a company driver is on her way to deliver a package for her employer and stops for a cup of coffee, then causes an accident as they are driving out of the parking lot, that is generally considered just a detour and the employer is liable for the accident.
+Examples of a detour: If a company driver is on her way to deliver a package for her employer and stops for a cup of coffee, then causes an accident as they are driving out of the parking lot, that is generally considered just a detour, and the employer is liable for the accident.

-Examples of a frolic: A company gives its employees cars to drive for sales calls, and encourages them to take potential clients out to dinner and drinks.
+Examples of a frolic: A company gives its employees cars to drive for sales calls and encourages them to take potential clients out to dinner and drinks.
 On the way home from such an event, the employee causes an accident.
-The employer will be liable for the accident because it occurred during the course of employment.
+The employer will be liable for the accident because it occurred during employment.
 But, if the driver is on the way home from the sales dinner and stops off at a friend’s house for a couple of hours, then has an accident on the way home from the friend’s house, the company will likely not be liable since the driver had a “frolic” and was no longer working within the scope of employment.

-Another unsettled situation is if drivers are driving their own car, but using a cell phone provided by the employer.
-While driving to a company meeting, if a driver is involved in a conference call related to company business, becomes distracted, and causes an accident, the employer will likely be liable for the damages.
+Another unsettled situation is if drivers are driving their own car but using a cell phone provided by the employer while driving to a company meeting.
+If a driver is involved in a conference call related to company business, becomes distracted, and causes an accident, the employer will likely be liable for the damages.

-On the other hand, if an employee is driving to another city for work, calls a friend or relative who lives in the destination city to arrange to meet, becomes distracted and causes an accident, the employer may not be liable for the accident since the phone call was unrelated to employment.
-It may depend on whether or not the employer specifically instructed the employees that they could not use the cell phone for personal calls, or if the employer should have known employees would use the phone while driving for personal phone calls.
+On the other hand, if an employee is driving to another city for work, calls a friend or relative who lives in the destination city to arrange to meet, becomes distracted, and causes an accident, the employer may not be liable for the accident since the phone call was unrelated to employment.
+It may depend on whether or not the employer specifically instructed the employees that they could not use the cell phone for personal calls or if the employer should have known employees would use the phone while driving for personal phone calls.

-Negligent Hiring, Supervision or Training
+Negligent Hiring, Supervision, or Training

 Even if an employer succeeds in proving the employee was not acting within the scope of employment, employers may still be liable if you can prove they were negligent in hiring the employee.
 Employers are also responsible for adequately training their employees and supervising them.
 If you can prove the employer failed in its training or supervision, you may still be able to collect for your damages against the employer even if the employee was not driving within the scope of his or her employment.